-Due to reasons unknown to myself, I had a breakup with Bananas as an edible substance since my teens.
-Like every teenage breakup, this also became a folklore in the family, with the parents being the worst affected and no amount of cajoling, counselling, rebuking and incentive, was enough to reconcile the relationship.
+Due to reasons unknown to me, I had a breakup with Bananas as an edible substance since my teens.
+Like every teenage breakup, this also became folklore in the family, with the parents being the worst affected and no amount of cajoling, counseling, rebuking and incentive, was enough to reconcile the relationship.
 At that time, I did not know that something called banana bread existed.

 And then came Banana Bread

 When the hope was almost lost the miracle happened.
 One evening, Madhushree baked something.
 She brought it to me, while I was blindfolded and then, I was given a bite of it.
 Of course, I understood that it had bananas.
 It was banana bread.
 On a Wednesday, when you are pulling up through a bad work week, you dare say no to such things, neither did I.

 P.S.
 Today, when I am updating the post, 6 years later, I can say that I love banana bread.
 I love banana pancakes too.
 During Covid 19 lockdown, Madhushree even made some Chinese banana fritters with honey and they were just too good to be true.

 You can check our youtube channel for some more cooking videos.
 Please show some love there.

 Do try this recipe and share your feedback.
 You can reach out to us at our social media handles Instagram, Facebook or any of our personal Facebook (Madhushree and Anindya) and Twitter profiles.
 Post a picture and tag us.